containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Generating unit files for a pod requires the pod to be created with an infra container (see `--infra=true`).
 An infra container runs across the entire lifespan of a pod and is hence required for systemd to manage the life cycle of the pod's main unit.

-_Note: If you use this command with the remote client, including Mac and Windows (excluding WSL2) machines, you would still have to place the generated units on the remote system.
-Moreover, please make sure that the `XDG_RUNTIME_DIR` environment variable is set.
-If unset, you may set it via `export XDG_RUNTIME_DIR=/run/user/$(id -u)`._
+- Note: When using this command with the remote client, including Mac and Windows (excluding WSL2) machines, place the generated units on the remote system.
+Moreover, make sure that the `XDG_RUNTIME_DIR` environment variable is set.
+If unset, set it via `export XDG_RUNTIME_DIR=/run/user/$(id -u)`._

-_Note: The generated `podman run` command contains an `--sdnotify` option with the value taken from the container.
+- Note: The generated `podman run` command contains an `--sdnotify` option with the value taken from the container.
 If the container does not have any explicitly set value or the value is set to __ignore__, the value __conmon__ is used.
 The reason for overriding the default value __container__ is that almost no container workloads send notify messages.
 Systemd would wait for a ready message that never comes, if the value __container__ is used for a container